City of Lima having retire-rehire argument

 Bartels confirmed if a city employee retires and is rehired in the same position then the savings is only through salary, about 5 percent, and they still must pay health insurance.
 He said the city only rehired four people as city employees who had retired.

-He said the city realizes additional savings when it rehires former employees through the temporary employment agency, even if they pay more on a per-hour basis, because of the additional reduction in health care benefits, which can cost between $10,000 and $20,000 per year.
-The average health care cost in Lima for 2013 was $14,389.
+He said the city realizes additional savings when it rehires former employees through the temporary employment agency, even if they pay more on a per-hour basis, because of the additional reduction in health care benefits, which can cost between

 "I want to see individuals be able to climb the ladder of success and I don't think it is fair that if you have done the job and retired that you would take that slot from someone else," Lowe said.
 "It leaves no room for advancement and we want individuals to be put into that position.
 At the same time, we need to be training the qualified people to be ready for the responsibilities of that position."